Easy A: Plot

-The story is narrated by Olive Penderghast, a 17-year-old high school girl living in Ojai, California, speaking into her webcam.
+The story is narrated by Olive Penderghast, a seventeen-year-old high school student living in Ojai, California, speaking into her webcam.

-Olive lies to her best friend, Rhiannon Abernathy, about going on a date in order to get out of camping with Rhiannon's hippie parents.
-Instead, she hangs around the house all weekend listening to Natasha Bedingfield's 2008 song "Pocketful of Sunshine" from a musical greeting card her grandmother sent her.
-The following Monday, Rhiannon presses Olive until she lies about losing her virginity to a college boy.
-Marianne Bryant, a devout Christian whom Olive considers to be prudish, overhears her telling the lie and it soon spreads throughout the school.
+Desperate to avoid going on a camping trip with her best friend Rhiannon Abernathy and Rhiannon's hippie parents, Olive dishonestly claims she is going on a date with a college boy that weekend; truthfully, she stays home all weekend listening to Natasha Bedingfield's "Pocketful of Sunshine" from a musical greeting card her grandmother sent her.
+Pressed by Rhiannon the following Monday, Olive eventually lies about having lost her virginity to her fictional date.
+Prudish, devout Christian student Marianne Bryant overhears their conversation, and Olive's story soon spreads throughout the school.
 The school's church group, run by Marianne, decides to "save" Olive from her supposed promiscuity.
-Olive confides the truth to her friend Brandon, who is bullied by other students for being gay.
-Brandon asks Olive to pretend to have sex with him at a party so the other students will believe he is straight, to which she agrees.
+Olive confides the truth to her classmate Brandon, a gay student who is bullied for his sexual orientation.
+She agrees to serve as his ”beard” and pretend to have sex with him at a teen party so people will believe he is straight.

-After a fight with Rhiannon over her new reputation as a "dirty skank", Olive decides to counteract the harassment by embracing her new image as the school tramp, wearing more provocative clothing and stitching a red "A" onto her clothing, inspired by Hester Prynne from Nathaniel Hawthorne's 1850 novel The Scarlet Letter.
-Boys who have had no previous luck with girls beg Olive to increase their popularity by saying they have had sex with her, which she does in exchange for gift cards to various stores.
-Things get worse when Micah, Marianne's boyfriend, contracts chlamydia from sleeping with Mrs. Griffith, the school guidance counselor, and blames Olive.
-As Mrs. Griffith's husband, Mr. Griffith, is Olive's favorite teacher, she accepts the blame to spare their marriage.
+After a fight with Rhiannon, Olive decides to embrace her new reputation as a "tramp", and begins to dress more provocatively.
+She stitches a red "A" onto her clothes, inspired by Hester Prynne from Nathaniel Hawthorne's 1850 novel The Scarlet Letter, which she has been reading in English class.
+Boys who have had no previous luck with girls beg Olive to increase their popularity by letting them claim they have had sex with her, which she does in exchange for gift cards to various stores.
+Marianne's boyfriend Micah contracts chlamydia from sleeping with the school guidance counselor Mrs. Griffith, but claims Olive was the one who gave it to him.
+Because Mrs. Griffith's husband, Mr. Griffith, is Olive's favorite teacher, she accepts the blame to spare their marriage.

-The church youth group, which now includes Rhiannon, begins harassing Olive in an attempt to get her to drop out of school.
-Olive gets asked out on a date by Anson, Rhiannon's crush, which ends badly when Anson tries to bribe Olive to actually have sex with him and not just pretend that she did.
-Olive later reconnects with Todd, her childhood crush and the school mascot, who tells her he does not believe the rumors because she lied for him when he was not ready for his first kiss years ago.
-Olive decides to ask everyone she lied for to help her by telling everyone the truth, but nobody is willing to relinquish their newfound popularity.
-When Mrs. Griffith also refuses to tell the truth, Olive threatens to expose her affair, but Mrs. Griffith says no one would believe her.
-Out of spite, Olive immediately tells Mr. Griffith, who subsequently separates from his wife.
+The church youth group, now including Rhiannon, begins harassing Olive in an attempt to get her to drop out of school.
+She goes on a date with Rhiannon's crush Anson, which ends with her storming off angrily after he tries bribing her to actually have sex with him and not just claim that she did.

+Olive reconnects with Todd, her childhood crush and the school mascot, who says he does not believe the rumors because she lied for him when he was not ready for his first kiss years ago.
+She asks everyone who paid her to admit the truth, but nobody is willing to relinquish their newfound reputations.
+When Mrs. Griffith refuses to admit to her affair with Micah, Olive threatens to expose her; Mrs. Griffith says no one would believe her.
+Olive immediately informs Mr. Griffith, who subsequently separates from his wife.